Mark Hall (politician): Legislative history and tenure

 Mark Hall was first elected to the Bradley County Commission District 7 seat in 2006.
 This district includes much of the city of Cleveland.
 He was reelected in 2010 and 2014.
 During his tenure as a county commissioner, Hall advocated for the construction of a veterans home in Cleveland, serving as the co-chairman of the Southeast Tennessee Veterans Home Council.

 In January 2018, Hall announced his intention to run for the 24th district state house seat being vacated by Kevin Brooks, who was running for mayor of Cleveland.

 Hall won the Republican primary for the state representative district in August 2018 against challengers Gary Moore, Alan Ledford, and Israel Farless with 54% of the vote in a surprising margin.
 On November 6, 2018, Hall was elected with 75% of the vote, defeating Democrat Mallory Pickert.
 He was succeeded on the commission by Kevin Raper.

 In response to the September 22nd, 2021, attack on Bradley County Sheriff's Office K-9 Joker, Hall proposed an amendment to increase the penalty for harming or killing law enforcement or emergency service animals.
 The legislation, known as "Joker's Law", makes unlawfully harming law enforcement service animals a Class B felony, and allows juveniles as young as 14 to be charged as adults.
 National attention came to this matter and other states have been encouraged to review their laws on this matter.

 In 2022, Hall drafted "Ethan, Hailey, and Bentley's Law", commonly referred to as "Bentley's Law", which requires drunk drivers to pay child support for the children of their victims.
-The law is named after the children of a Chattanooga police officer killed in the line of duty and a Missouri child who's parents died in a crash in 2021, both of which were caused by intoxicated drivers.
+The law is named after the children of a Chattanooga police officer killed in the line of duty and a Missouri child whose parents died in a crash in 2021, both of which were caused by intoxicated drivers.
 This law resulted in several other states considering similar legislation.

 On November 8, 2021, Hall announced his intention to run for the 9th district of the Tennessee Senate, after incumbent Mike Bell announced he would not seek reelection.
 This seat became the 1st district after the 2020 United States redistricting cycle.
 He lost the August 4, 2022, primary to J. Adam Lowe.
 He was once again succeeded by Kevin Raper.